Kaljawabri/Kaljawabri/README.md

 - **Frameworks & Libraries**: React, Node.js, Django
 - **Tools & Technologies**: Git, Docker, AWS Rekognition, AutoML
 - **Soft Skills**: Leadership, Project Management, Customer Service

+# Project Title
+## Project Overview
+Describe the goal of the project, what problem it solves, and any key results.

+## Technologies Used
+- List of technologies and skills involved (e.g., AWS Rekognition, Python, Machine Learning)

+## Key Features
+- Briefly describe the main features of your project.

+## Getting Started
+Instructions on how to clone, set up, and run the project locally.

+## Results (optional)
+Include key metrics or results that show the project’s impact, like F1 scores or user feedback.